What Do Beets Taste Like ?

 How and where to buy beets

-Beets are available year-round, and you can find them in to produce section in your supermarket, or in the warm months, you can find them in a farmer’s market or at most farm stands.
+Beets are available year-round, and you can find them in the produce section in your supermarket, or in the warm months, you can find them in a farmer’s market or at most farm stands.
 They are usually sold in bunches with the tops attached.

 Choose fresh beets that are small to medium in size and are firm with deep coloring.